elio-bteich/k-means-image-compression/README.md

-# K-Means Image Quantization
+# K-Means Image Compression

-This repository contains a Python script that implements the K-Means clustering algorithm for image quantization.
-Image quantization involves reducing the number of colors in an image while preserving its visual content.
-The K-Means algorithm groups similar colors together and assigns representative colors, creating a 'quantized' version of the original image.
+This repository contains a Python script that utilizes the K-Means clustering algorithm for image compression.
+Image compression involves reducing the data size of an image while striving to maintain its visual quality.
+The K-Means algorithm groups similar colors together and assigns representative colors, effectively compressing the image's color palette and creating a compressed version of the original image.

+The K-Means Image Compression script reads in a JPG image and applies the K-Means clustering algorithm to compress the image's color palette.
+By reducing the number of distinct colors in the image, it aims to achieve a smaller file size while still preserving the overall visual appearance.

+Please note that this script is specifically designed for JPG images.

 ## Table of Contents
 - [Prerequisites](#prerequisites)